butanloon/cxx-warnings-playground/readme.md

 ## Acknowledgement

 Sincere thanks for Sir Jonathan Müller for writing the blog.
-This is work is based on the article "[Tutorial: Managing Compiler Warnings with CMake](https://www.foonathan.net/2018/10/cmake-warnings/)"
+This work is based on the article "[Tutorial: Managing Compiler Warnings with CMake](https://www.foonathan.net/2018/10/cmake-warnings/)"

 ## Description